yuhyunjeong/ToDo-list/README.md

 To send props into a component, use the same syntax as HTML attributes:

+### Array Methods

+One of the most useful in React is the .map() array method.

+The .map() method allows you to run a function on each item in the array, returning a new array as the result.
+So, map() can be used to generate lists.

 ### Spread Operator

 The JavaScript spread operator (...) allows us to quickly copy all or part of an existing array or object into another array or object